OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 _Prerequisite for this step is that you have a github account and you are member of the OpenEnergy Platform group on github._

-- Once your data table(s) have been uploaded to _model_draft_ schema on the OpenEnergy Platform, you will need to submit this information and the metadata to github into the [data-preprocessing repository](https://github.com/OpenEnergyPlatform/data-preprocessing/tree/master/data-review)
+- Once your data table(s) have been uploaded to _model_draft_ topic on the OpenEnergy Platform, you will need to submit this information and the metadata to github into the [data-preprocessing repository](https://github.com/OpenEnergyPlatform/data-preprocessing/tree/master/data-review)

 - In the [data-review folder](https://github.com/OpenEnergyPlatform/data-preprocessing/tree/master/data-review) you need to **create a new branch** with a suitable name for your data: